Will the Pacers cover the spread vs. the 76ers? Promo Codes, Betting Trends, Records ATS

 Pacers vs. 76ers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Indiana Pacers (6-3) will attempt to build on a three-game winning streak when they visit the Philadelphia 76ers (7-1) at 6:00 PM ET on Sunday, November 12, 2023 as 6.5-point underdogs.
-The 76ers have won seven games in a row.
-The point total is set at 237.5 in the matchup.
+The Philadelphia 76ers (8-1) are favored (-5.5) to build on an eight-game win streak when they host the Indiana Pacers (6-4) at 7:00 PM ET on Tuesday, November 14, 2023 at Wells Fargo Center.
+The contest airs on NBCS-PH and BSIN.
+The point total in the matchup is set at 240.5.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!